 }

+The point is, again, to discover any problems, inconsistencies and unexpected situations as soon as possible because you are better able to debug and fix the problem.
+If the program crashes 10 minutes after the problem started, how can you trace the crash 10 minutes back to its original cause?
 Having some hard-to-debug problem that a client reports but you can never see on your machines?
 Then you should have a log file that provides additional information.
-If even that doesn’t help, rather than spending a week trying to reproduce the problem on your machine, you can ship a debug build to the customer that collects information that you need or one that has enabled asserts.
-If you have used them well, that alone may be able to pinpoint the bug.
+If even that doesn’t help, rather than spending a week trying to reproduce the problem on your machine, you can ship a debug build to the customer that collects information that you need or one that has enabled

 But no matter if you choose exceptions or error codes to handle those unusual unhappy cases, you still need to be careful about exception (or error safety).
-This means that you need to
+This means that you need to1) release any resources that were acquired before an error

 2) return the application into a consistent state (invariant safety)

-Everybody should be pretty familiar with point #1 where doing some new BigObject() must be always followed by a delete even if you get an exception in between.
+Everybody should be pretty familiar with point #1 where doing some

+even if you get an exception in between.
 Point #2 is similar except that it is specific to your application invariants.

 For example, if you are keeping some data in two structures and always need to update both of them on inserting, you need to make sure both things happen (or get rolled back) even if an exception is thrown: